 We soon settled in and gradually got to know people, at first the people with whom I worked and later, as we got around a bit, lots of others.

 Our immediate neighbour was Mr. Sid Kitson and his wife Elsie.
 We learned later that Elsie was the daughter of Bill and Rose Thacker, who lived a bit further up the road.
 Next to them lived Cliff Whitby with his wife and children.
 These, then, were the people with whom I was to work.

 Our work was varied as all farm work is, depending on the seasons.
 As we moved in the summer, we were soon engaged in the harvest.
-As described by Bill Richardson, there was a great difference between farming then and now.
+As described by Bill Richardson (see link below), there was a great difference between farming then and now.

 The following day, we picked up the sheaves of wheat after they had been cut by the binder, as described by Bill Richardson, and set them into shocks to dry.
 We worked together as a team and our conversation never stopped while we worked.
 I started to enjoy the companionship.

-Thatching was quite a skilful job, but a well thatched stack was a beauty to look at.
+Thatching was quite a skilful job – a well thatched stack was a beauty to look at.
 One could see lots of stacks all over the countryside in those days.
-Many farmers had a stack yard where there were four or more stacks in one place – this made it easier when it came to threshing.
-This was job that could be very dusty.
+Many farmers had a stack yard where there were four or more stacks in one place – this made it easier when it came to threshing, a job that could be very dusty.